 Alien: Isolation is easily one of the most atmospheric horror games on the PS4 right now and well worth a play for anyone with a colon of steel.

-Nothing beats the sheer heart-pummelling terror of hiding in a locker as the creature stalks around just inches away.
+Nothing beats the sheer heart-pummelling terror of hiding in a locker, or behind a desk, as the creature stalks around just inches away.

 Layers of Fear

 Speaking of atmosphere, Layers of Fear has it in spades.
 It’s difficult to talk about this game without spoiling the experience, although anyone who appreciates psychological horror over violent dismembering will be right at home here.